AngryCarrot789/WPFDarkTheme/readme.md

-# The Dark Theme app
+# WPF Theme Library

 I started making this so that me, or anyone really, can easily have a nice looking theme on their program without needing to write any extra code.
-Here's a preview of the latest update:
+Here's a preview of the available themes:

 ![](theme-previews.png)

 ---

 # Using the themes (new)
-For both the new and old versions, you need to reference `PresentationFramework.Aero2.dll` in order for drop shadows to work.
+For both the new and old versions, you need to reference `PresentationFramework.Aero2.dll` in order for drop shadows to work (and for the app to compile).
 Right click References in the solution explorer bit, Add Reference, goto Assemblies and double click/include `PresentationFramework.Aero2`

 [Click here](#using-the-old-themes) if you want to use the old version which is slightly easier to use but is deprecated